cvs-health/testilo/README.md

 The `script` module will use the value of the `SEND_REPORT_TO` environment variable as the value of the `sendReportTo` property of the script, if that variable exists, and otherwise will leave that property with an empty-string value.

 When the `script` module creates a script for you, it does not ask you for all of the other options that the script may require.
 Instead, it chooses default options.
-For example, it sets the values of `isolate` and `strict` to `true`, and it sets the `withNewContent` property of the `ibm` tool to `false` to prevent occasional infinite loops or crashes when targets cause HTTP2 protocol errors.
+For example, it sets the values of `isolate` and `strict` to `true`, sets `deviceID` to `'default'`, sets `browserID` to `'webkit'`, and sets the `withNewContent` property of the `ibm` tool to `false` to prevent occasional infinite loops or crashes when targets cause HTTP2 protocol errors.
 After you invoke `script`, you can edit the script that it creates to revise options.

 ### Merge